ReneCodes/ReneCodes/README.md

 Full-Stack Developer
 ------------------

 I am a full-stack developer with a passion for personal growth, I successfully completed a 12-month Web Development and Design Course at Whitecliffe in Auckland to learn new languages while sharpening existing skills.
-Currently enrolled in a 3-month Bootcamp at CodeWorks, I aspire to apply my skills to impactful software development and become a versatile full-stack developer.
+With a background in Avionic Engineering and Quality Assurance, I'm driven by my natural curiosity and love to learn new technologies and solve problems.
+I aspire to apply my skills to impactful software development and become a versatile full-stack developer.

 *   🌍  I'm based in Germany and England
 *   ✉️  You can contact me at [r.gromeier@gmail.com](mailto:r.gromeier@gmail.com)
-*   🧠  Immersed in Software Engineering Course at CodeWorks until 14.July 23
+*   🧠  Continuously improving

 Skills
 ------------------